 Unless I am going somewhere for just a day or two I always go self catering.
 I find ‘dining out’ a bit boring sometimes and honestly, it can be hard work trying to find out the ingredients in dishes.
 I enjoy cooking with local produce and I like the flexibility.

 That said I always do my research.
 I find out what the local food and traditional dishes are.
 Are they usually vegan or gluten-free?
 Briam in Greece is usually both!
 I find a phrase book and research key phrases.
-I research how gluten-free and vegan friendly where I am going is.
-I also use a website such as Happy Cow which lists vegan restaurants.
-And, most vegan restaurants are aware of allergens and especially gluten.
+I research how gluten-free and vegan friendly where I am going is e.g. local GF and vegan groups.
+I also use websites such as Happy Cow which lists vegan restaurants – most vegan restaurants are aware of allergens and especially gluten.

-I’m currently planning trips to Japan and Australia and New Zealand and am super excited.
-I’m also looking forward to Oslo, Slovakia and who knows where else.
+I’m currently planning trips to Japan, Germany and Norway and am super excited.
+I’m also looking forward to revisiting a few other countries and who knows where else.
 Travelling has some challenges but they don’t have to rule your travel.

 These are my Top 10 Considerations For Gluten-Free, Vegan Holidays And Vacations.
 Depending upon where you are going, how you are travelling and where you are staying the list may get longer… or shorter… or the bullets may move up or down the list.

 If you’re going on a self catering holiday (or do a little bit of cooking on your holidays!) and want to plan and research local food and ingredients you can use my fabulous FREE Meal Planner And Shopping List.
 A template where you can plan your meals and prepare your shopping list.
 Make your down-time as stress-less as possible with a little bit of planning!
 Download my FREE Meal Planner And Shopping List Template by clicking the button below.